Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks: Noether's learning dynamics

-\textbf{Noether's learning dynamics.} Here, we derive general equality describing the kinetic-asymmetry-induced dynamics of the Noether charge.
-If the Bregman kinetic energy does not respect the symmetry of the loss function, the Eq.\ref{eq:general_noether} becomes
+\textbf{Noether's learning dynamics.} Here, we derive a general equation describing the kinetic-asymmetry-induced dynamics for the Noether charge in learning systems.
+If the Bregman kinetic energy does not respect the symmetry of the loss function, then Eq.~\ref{eq:general_noether} becomes

-and the kinetic asymmetry $\partial_s T_h$ induces motion of the Noether charge.
-By evaluating this form of Noether's theorem with the Bregman Lagrangian, we obtain the \emph{Noether's learning dynamics},
+implying kinetic symmetry breaking ($\partial_s T_h \neq 0$) induces motion of the Noether charge.
+To build better intuition for this motion and inspired by the definition of the generalized momentum, we define the \emph{Bregman momentum} as,